 Why buoyancy is important in Blue Energy research

 Part of Blue Energy research is to design flying crafts that can overcome issues in aviation and space exploration.
 We want to find a technology that is an integral solution for anything relates to "fly", "float" and "speed" inside atmosphere and within a vacuum of space.
 This is a huge challenge because fundamentally it is not just issue of energy efficiency, it is also an issue of working medium efficiency.
-In aviation and space launch and travel, you will have different term to describe "working medium".
-Otherwise known as propellant that creates thrust.
-We know that aircraft belong to atmosphere region while spaceships belong to space.
-Aircraft can fly, which includes changing the course of fly path and speed.
+In aviation, space launch/travel, we use different terms to describe "working medium", otherwise it is known as propellant and fuel that creates thrust.
+We know that aircraft only works in atmosphere environment.
+Spaceship is the vehicle travel in the space.
+Aircraft can fly, which includes changing the course of the flight and its speed.
 This requires consumption of energy, i.e., energy from fuel it carries.
-On the other hand, spacecraft doesn't have great mobility like aircraft, and neither has to consume a lot of energy once within an orbital travel path.
-One thing in common, both applications are within gravity field of some kind.
+On the other hand, spacecraft doesn't have great mobility like aircraft, and neither has to consume a lot of energy once it is within an orbital travel path.
+One thing in common, both applications could be within a gravity field.
 Flying within atmosphere or outside is uniquely due to anti-gravity force.
 Aircraft depends on aerodynamic lift to offset gravity drag while spacecraft depends on orbital speed to offset gravity free fall momentum.

 We will have a simple analysis on energy efficiency to use engine, energy and working medium to create "anti-gravity".
 The finding is quite contrary to what the public believes.
 In order to counter gravity drag on Earth, the energy consumption rate is relatively small.
 So small that it proves current technologies in aviation and space launch are completely inadequate.